 Developers must include information about how they will help pay for common expenses during the development of each phase and over the course of the entire project.

-They are also required to describe how unit factors will be assigned during the project, and how condominium contributions will be impacted if future phases of the project are not completed.
-There is always a risk that multi-stage projects will not be fully completed.
-Talk to your lawyer or real estate agent to assess the risks and benefits of buying a unit in a multi-stage development.
+However, there is always a risk that multi-stage projects will not be fully complete.
+So talk to your lawyer or real estate agent to assess the risks and benefits of buying a unit in a multi-stage development.

-Yes, but a developer cannot change the statement without the consent of two thirds of the owners, not including the developer, who are entitled to vote under the Condominium Property Act.
-Developers can make changes to the statement without owner consent if they are changes required to meet zoning, land use, or municipal development laws.
+Yes, but a developer cannot change the statement without the consent of two thirds of the owners, not including the developer, who have the right to vote under the Condominium Property Act.
+Also, developers can make changes to the statement without owner consent if changes are required to meet zoning, land use, or municipal development laws.

 For more information about who can vote, visit Meetings.

-If a developer cannot or will not be able to complete the multi-stage development, the condominium corporation can make an application to court for certain orders to be made to deal with the undeveloped land and unfinished improvements or additions to the common property.
-It is recommended that the condominium corporation talk to a lawyer if this situation arises.
+If a developer cannot or will not be able to complete the multi-stage development, the condominium corporation can make a court application to deal with the undeveloped land and unfinished improvements or additions to the common property.
+Consequently, condominium corporations should talk to a lawyer for legal advice.